 One of the differences between CBD oils produced from marijuana and CBD derived from industrial hemp is that marijuana-derived CBD oils contain a higher content of THC, which may get people "high."

-Former Illinois Governor Patt Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act into law in August 2013.
+Former Illinois Governor Pat Quinn signed the Compassionate Use of Medical Cannabis Pilot Program Act into law in August 2013.
 This legislation legalized the cultivation, sale, and use of medicinal marijuana throughout the state for residents certified to be suffering from specific severe medical conditions.
 Additionally, the Act shields qualifying patients from legal and criminal culpability, as do their providers and doctors.
 The laws have since been expanded, and Illinois has now published a list of medical illnesses for which CBD is permitted.
 Illinois holds a strict view concerning CBD consumption under this program.
 Regulators monitor cannabis from its origin through its final sale.

 The state has permitted the use of CBD for a limited number of patients suffering from specified conditions.
 They may use marijuana-derived CBD if they are suffering from one of the state's qualifying conditions.
 Among these disorders include HIV/AIDS, Parkinson's disease, cancer, and severe fibromyalgia.